-I'm seeing a "500 Internal Server Error" when trying to initially access the installer script via my browserIf you receive an "Internal Server" (500) error when initially accessing the self-hosted MIDAS system installer through your web browser, the cause is likely to be due to one of the following:
+I'm seeing a "500 Internal Server Error" when accessing the MIDAS installer in my web browserIf you receive an "Internal Server" (500) error when initially accessing the self-hosted MIDAS system installer through your web browser, the cause is potentially due to one of the following reasons:

 - The "install.pl" file (and/or the server directory in which you've uploaded the MIDAS software installer to) does not have sufficient permission to allow execution of Perl (.pl) scripts.

 - The "install.pl" file (and/or the server directory in which you've uploaded the MIDAS software installer to) has been granted excessive permissions.
 (Some servers will block execution of Perl scripts if the file/folder permissions have been set to allow public writing)